 Clothing is packed to approximately match boot sizes (section V).
 On the other hand if only 40 ponchos were desired, the request would read-TWO ZERO QUEBEC ALPHA SEVEN.

-d.
+- c.
+Items listed in each unit may be ordered separately if necessary.
+When practical order the complete unit. - d.
 For items not listed, order by name in sufficient detail to identify the item.
 For example-TWO GASOLINE LANTERNS.